 Credit requirements: while a FHA streamline refinance doesn’t have any credit requirements; lenders may still run a credit check.
 Most lenders would like to see a score of 620 or higher, but can often work with lower FICO scores as well.

 Rates and costs: rates vary between lenders, but are at the lowest they have been in a long time.
 Find a lender that offers you the best conditions and see how you can roll your streamline refinance closing costs into the new loan so that you can enjoy a ‘no cost’ refinancing.

 Appraisal: you can do a streamline refinance without an appraisal.
 Jumbo loans: because jumbo loans carry a higher value than most conforming loans, it may be a little more difficult to get a refinance for a jumbo loan.
 It is still worth looking into though, since even the smallest decrease in interest rates, with these large amounts, can save you a lot of money.

 Income and assets: when you submit your refinance application you will most likely have to show documentation of your income and assets.
 If they’re not in tip-top shape, you can always add on a co-borrower to secure the loan.

 There has never been a better time to do streamline refinancing than now.
 With current mortgage rates at record lows, you can reduce your interest rates and mortgage payments significantly through refinancing.

 However, if you have already paid off a substantial part of your loan, it might not make sense if the cost of refinancing will be more than the money you save for the rest of your term.
-Our experts at Main Street Lenders are happy to review your situation with you.
+Our experts at TJC Mortgage are happy to review your situation with you.